__________________________________________

 No. However the two movements share similar understandings of the Torah, both having preferred straightforward interpretation of the text.

-While the Sadducees were one of the main religious and political movements in Judea (the Land of Israel) during the Second Temple Period, the origins of the Karaite movement, by contrast, are from the Muslim lands of the eighth and ninth century CE.
+While the Sadducees were one of the main religious and political movements in Judea (the Land of Israel) during the Second Temple Period, the origins of the Karaite movement, by contrast, are from Jewish communities living in Muslim lands during the eighth and ninth centuries CE, often in protest of the arrival of Rabbinical Judaism, which neither they nor their forefathers had ever heard of before.

 While the power of the Sadducees waned over the course of the Second Temple Period, disappearing completely soon after the destruction of the temple by the Romans in 70 CE, the Karaite movement reached its height during the 10th and 11th centuries CE (known as the "Golden Age of Karaism").
 Thus, the Sadducee movement ceased to exist almost 700 years before the Karaite movement was born.